aLIcia118/eng404/README.md

 ## Connect to MongoDB in the Cloud
 Set MongoDB Atlas URI with your username and password.
 E.g. run `export MONGODB_URI="mongodb+srv://rachel:Jinmuyan1412@rachel.dtxj3lp.mongodb.net/?appName=Rachel"`

+If no environment variables are set, the application defaults to"mongodb://127.0.0.1:27017"

 To check connection, run
 ```
 python - << 'PY'